yourlabs/cli2/docs/tutorial.rst

   in charge of deciding if it wants to take an argument as well as casting it into a Python value.

+Also, despite this package name which certainly reminds some female genitalia parts (maybe intentionally), we're going to be kind of gay with CLIs and require very pretty outputs, so `cli2` also provides a couple of helper
+modules:

+- :py:mod:`~cli2.colors`, available in the `cli2.c` namespace, provides a bunch of arbitrary ANSI color codes which I like.
+- :py:mod:`cli2.display` provides a :py:func:`~cli2.display.print` function
+  you're supposed to be able to throw anything at, it will try to prettify any command result with colored YAML output. **To disable colors in output, set `NO_COLORS=1` environment variable!**
+  Python's standard `difflib` module's `unified_diff` method.

 Command
 =======